lvillaca/springboot_saml_client/README.md

 It also simplifies the building process of a Docker container image, and can also dispatch a running container.

+This example was created based on the project from https://github.com/vdenotaris/spring-boot-security-saml-sample Beware maven central may not find all the required libraries!
+Shibolet maven repository (https://build.shibboleth.net/nexus/content/repositories/releases/) is referenced in pom.xml frm this original project.

 The following are usage instructions: